Non-vacuous Generalization Bounds for Deep Neural Networks without any modification to the trained models: Empirical evaluation

-\textbf{Experimental settings:} We fix $\delta = 0.01, \alpha =100, \gamma = 0.04^{-1/\alpha}$.
+\textbf{Experimental settings:} We fix $K=200, \delta = 0.01, \alpha =100, \gamma = 0.04^{-1/\alpha}$.
 This choice means that our bound is correct with probability at least 95\%.
-The partition $\Gamma$ is chosen with $K=200$ small areas of the input space, by clustering the training images into 200 areas, whose centroids are initialized randomly.
 The upper bound (\ref{thm-gen-train-small-K-any-distribution-eq}) for each model was computed with 5 random seeds.
 We use the 0-1 loss function, meaning that our bound directly estimates the true classification error.

+\textbf{Partitions:} We investigated three different ways to define the partition. \textbf{Baseline} $\Gamma_0$ whose centroids are initialized randomly in the input space; \textbf{Representation-based} $\Gamma_1$ whose centroids are initialized randomly in the feature space of a pretrained ResNet-18; \textbf{Validation-based} $\Gamma_2$ whose centroids are obtained via K-means on the ImageNet validation set.
+A sample will be assigned to the area whose centroid is closest.
+Note that $\Gamma_0$ is the most naive way when we do not have any knowledge about the data space, while $\Gamma_2$ exploits prior knowledge through a held-out dataset and hence should align better with the data distribution.
+Those partitions reflect different scenarios in practice.

 \textbf{Results:} The overall results are reported in Table~\ref{tab:sup-imagenet-bound-train-only}.
 One can observe that our bound for all models are all non-vacuous even for the non-optimized choices of some parameters.
-Our estimate is often 2-3 times higher than the oracle test error of each model.
-When choosing the best parameter for each model by grid search, we can obtain much better bounds about the test errors.
+We observe that $\Gamma_1$ consistently improves over $\Gamma_0$, indicating that representation-aligned partitions enhance alignment with data geometry and yield tighter bounds. $\Gamma_2$ achieves the best results, better than those of $\Gamma_0$ by ~10\% in absolute value across all models, highlighting the benefit of using independent data to construct geometry-aligned partitions.

+When the parameters are well chosen, one can obtain much better error bounds.
 Note that non-vacuousness of our bound holds true for a large class of deep NN families, some of which have more than 630M parameters.
-To the best of our knowledge, bound (\ref{thm-gen-train-small-K-any-distribution-eq}) is the first theoretical bound which is non-vacuous at such a large scale, without requiring any modification to the trained models.
+To the best of our knowledge, bound (\ref{thm-gen-train-small-K-any-distribution-eq}) is the first theoretical bound which is non-vacuous at such a large scale, without any modification to the trained models.